pero-jolak/pero-jolak.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a PhD student at the Faculty of Computer Science and Engineering, Ss.
 Cyril and Methodius University - Skopje, Macedonia.
-My work spans economics, statistical physics, and recently machine learning, and over time I’ve become most interested in physics and machine learning.
+My work spans economics, statistical physics, and recently machine learning.

-Over the years, I became well aware of two things: 1) I don't know A LOT of stuff I want and must know; 2) I know that I can learning anything (I went from an accounting degree to working on problems in statistical physics).
+Over the years, I became most interested in physics and became well aware of two things: 1) I don't know A LOT of stuff I want and must know; 2) I know that I can learning anything (I went from an accounting degree to working on problems in statistical physics).

+For more information about me, check [my CV](assets/PJ_CV.pdf).

+## Main areas of research

+### Statistical physics

+### Economics

+### Machine learning

+## Collaborators

+I collaborated closely with: Ljupco Kocarev, Trifce Sandev, Viktor Stojkoski, Pece Trajanovski, Arnab Pal, Lasko Basnarkov and Dragan Tevdovski.
 I am looking for possible collaborations in groups focusing on physics + AI/ML.

-For more information about me, check out [my CV](assets/PJ_CV.pdf).
+I can also contribute to projects related to econophysics.